botkop/numsca/README.md

   w0 += x.T.dot(l1Delta)
 }
 ```
-In scala this is a bit longer, but otherwise it's pretty similar.
+In scala it may be a bit longer, but otherwise it's pretty similar.

 Another example: a scala translation of Andrej Karpathy's
 ['Minimal character-level language model with a Vanilla Recurrent Neural Network'](src/main/scala/botkop/numsca/samples/MinCharRnn.scala).